 What is the DRP?

-The Directed Reading Program is a graduate student-run program that provides undergraduates with the opportunity to work closely with mathematics graduate students in an independent reading project.
+The Directed Reading Program is a graduate student-run program that provides undergraduates with the opportunity to work with mathematics graduate students in independent reading projects.

 DRP is about community!